Mental activity that places significant demands on working memory is like mental juggling.”H. Lee Swanson

 Prior to instruction:

-Phonics Hero’s Superhero School helps you put all of these methods into practice.
-Superhero School is designed to lessen the cognitive load of phonics learning on students and also lessen the cognitive load of preparing a great phonics lesson on teachers!
+Phonics Hero’s click-and-go Phonics Lessons help you put all of these methods into practice.
+Our no-prep Phonics Lessons are designed to lessen the cognitive load of phonics learning on students and also lessen the cognitive load of preparing a great phonics lesson on teachers!
 Take a look at this tour of a blending lesson to see it in action:

 Many of these instructional recommendations derived from Cognitive Load Theory are just good, common-sense teaching practice.
 And yet, I still see teachers using implicit and whole language teaching in reading instruction in classrooms filled with distractions.
 I encourage you to trial at least one of the recommendations discussed in this blog and monitor the impact on the reading performance of your students.
 You can do more in depth reading on working memory on the links below: